azdavis/millet/docs/tokens.md

 Compare with:

-- `fn`, which begins a function (aka lambda) expression.
+- `fn`, which begins a function expression, aka a lambda.
-- `functor`, which defines a functor (structure-level function).
+- `functor`, which defines a functor, aka a structure-level function.

 ## `let`

-Define a let expression.
+Begin a let expression.

 ```sml
 val _ =